Inpatient Trauma Treatment

 - One-on-one sessions with a social worker who can assist with everyday issues

 - Partner or family meetings as needed with your assigned social worker

 Discharge From Inpatient Trauma Treatment

 Many of our patients, particularly those with extended hospitalization, need extra support when re-entering their community.
 We take great care to prepare you or your loved one for the increased stimuli you may encounter outside the unit.

 Before discharge, our team discusses concerns and fears with each patient and addresses the anxiety they may feel.
 In partnership with their treatment team, patients create a robust, detailed Wellness Plan to use in their outpatient treatment.

 Upon discharge, patients return to their referring mental health providers for ongoing care.

-To learn more about the inpatient trauma disorders unit, contact the administration office at 410-938-5070.
+To learn more about the inpatient trauma disorders unit or for referral information, contact our Care Navigators at 410-938-5000.